 Marc Ramsay, Sales Manager at home lift specialists West Coast Elevators, says his company has seen an increase of between 30-35 per cent in sales year on year.

 “Our biggest market at present is among the older age group who have mobility or other health issues that make it difficult for them to walk up and down stairs, putting them at risk of bad falls and serious injuries.
 That, or they are ‘future-prooﬁng’ for the day they may have those issues,” Marc says.
 “It allows people to stay in their own homes and maintain their independence for as long as possible when they have become frail or infirm, secure in the knowledge that their environment is equipped for their needs.”

 “Few people realize that a home elevator takes up much less space than a standard stairwell,” says Marc.
 “This can open up the house, providing owners with more space.
-“Homeowners who choose to invest in a residential elevator can easily increase the usable square footage of their home, which ultimately helps to increase future re-sale value”.
+“Homeowners who choose to invest in a residential lift in Perth can easily increase the usable square footage of their home, which ultimately helps to increase future re-sale value”.